car-thee-ca/Scale-Invariant-Feature-Transform/README.md

 *)	Maximum  value of each pixel is calculated considering all the layers(in the 3D scale space).
 *)	We obtain a matrices of 0s and max values using the maximum values created above for all the twelve 3D scale spaces.

-*.)
-Displaying circles to represent the blobs
+### Displaying circles to represent the blobs
 +)	 The non-maxima values are replaced by 0  and others by using a threshold=0.007 for all         the layers in the scale space.
 +)	 The radius is calculated for different values of sigma as r=1.414*sigma and stored.
 +)	The coordinates of maxima are found and stored.
 +)	The values of coordinates of the center of maxima on the image and the radius of the       circle is used to draw the circles using the function defined as show_all_circles(I,cx,cy,rad), where I=image( cx,cy)=coordinates of centre of the blobs, radius1=radius of the blob.
 +) The number of circles (blobs) is also displayed.

-#BLOB DETECTION RESULT-INPUT vs OUTPUT IMAGES:
+## BLOB DETECTION RESULT-INPUT vs OUTPUT IMAGES:
 ![sift_3](sift_3.png)
 ![sift_4](sift_4.png)
 ![sift_5](sift_5.png)